Tendonitis Treatment Twin Oaks, MO

 Tennis Elbow

-Tennis elbow, also referred to as lateral epicondylitis, is a condition that affects the tendons that bend your wrist backward away from your palm.
-It is often caused by repetitive wrist and arm movements, for example playing tennis or using a screwdriver.
+Tennis elbow, also referred to as lateral epicondylitis, is a condition that affects the tendons that attach to the outer part of the elbow.
+It is often due to repetitive wrist and arm movements, like playing tennis or using a screwdriver.

 Golfer’s Elbow

-Golfer’s elbow, also known as medial epicondylitis, is a type of tendonitis that affects the inner side of the elbow.
+Golfer’s elbow, also known as medial epicondylitis, is a type of tendonitis that causes pain where the tendons of your forearm muscles attach to the bony bump on the inside of your elbow.
 It occurs frequently in golfers, which is how it got its name.
 But, it can also occur in individuals who engage in other activities that involve repetitive gripping or wrist flexion.
-The repeated motion and stress on the tendons in the forearm and elbow can cause small tears to form, leading to inflammation and pain.
+The excess stress on the tendons in the forearm and elbow can cause microtears, leading to swelling and pain.

-Symptoms of Golfer’s elbow include pain and irritation on the inner side of the elbow, which occasionally spreads to the forearm and wrist.
-Your elbow may also feel stiff or weak, making it difficult to carry things or perform everyday activities.
+Symptoms of Golfer’s elbow include pain and tenderness on the inner side of the elbow, which occasionally radiates to the forearm and wrist.
+Your elbow may also feel stiff or weak, making it difficult to grip objects or perform normal functions.

-• Repeated motions and overuse — Repeating the same motion over and over, whether in the workplace, a hobby, or in everyday life, can aggravate the tendons and lead to tendonitis.
+• Repetitive motions and overuse — Repeating the same motion over and over, whether in the workplace, for sport, or in everyday life, can cause strain on the tendons and lead to tendonitis.

-• Overuse — Similar to repetitive motions, overuse means overworking a joint without allowing your body to recover.
-Overuse can occur from heavy physical activity without taking breaks, or from abruptly increasing how hard you train the muscle before your body is ready for it.
+• Overuse — Similar to repeated motions, overuse means excessive use of a particular muscle or joint without giving your body enough time to recover.
+This can occur from heavy physical activity without rest in between, or from suddenly increasing the intensity or duration of an activity before your body is ready for it.

-• Age — Tendonitis happens more frequently in people over the age of 40 as tendons become less flexible and strong as we age.
+• Age — Tendonitis happens more frequently in people over the age of 40 as tendons tear more easily as we get older.

-• Acute injuries — Tendonitis can also be caused by a sudden injury or trauma to the affected area.
+• Trauma — Tendonitis can also be caused by direct trauma such as a fall or sports injury.

-• Muscle imbalances — Unbalances can result from stronger muscles in some muscles than others, which puts more tension on the tendons.
+• Muscle imbalances — Unbalances can result from stronger muscles in some muscles than others, which puts more strain on the tendons.

-• Inactivity — Living a sedentary lifestyle can negatively affect a tendon’s strength and flexibility, increasing the risk of developing tendonitis.
+• Inactivity — Living an inactive lifestyle can negatively affect soft tissue’s strength and flexibility, increasing the risk of developing tendonitis.

-• Medical conditions — Certain medical issues, such as rheumatoid arthritis and diabetes, can increase the likelihood of developing tendonitis.
+• Medical conditions — Certain medical conditions, for example rheumatoid arthritis and diabetes, can increase the likelihood of developing tendonitis.

-• Medications — Certain medications, for example corticosteroids or fluoroquinolone antibiotics, can also increase the risk of developing tendonitis.
+• Medications — Certain medications, like corticosteroids or fluoroquinolone antibiotics, can also increase the likelihood of developing tendonitis.

-Although not all instances of tendonitis in Twin Oaks, MO can be avoided, it’s important to know what the risk factors are and take steps to minimize their impact.
-This may include resting often during repetitive activities, using proper form during exercise, being aware of good posture, and engaging in at least moderate physical activity.
-Furthermore, seeking treatment for any medical conditions that increase the risk of tendonitis, or going to physical therapy, can also help to prevent its development.
+Although not all instances of tendonitis in Twin Oaks, MO are avoidable, you need to to be aware of these risk factors and try to improve any you may be experiencing.
+This may include resting often during strenuous activities, studying safe techniques, understanding good posture, and staying active.
+Additionally, seeking treatment for any medical conditions that increase the risk of tendonitis, or seeking out physical therapy before starting physical activity, can also help keep your tendons flexible and strong enough to not be harmed.

 Physical Therapy in Twin Oaks, MO for Tendonitis Treatment

-Physical therapy is often the preferred treatment for tendonitis, as it doesn’t require surgery and has a demonstrated history of success.
-Your Twin Oaks, MO physical therapist will form a team with you and your physician to design a personalized physical therapy plan to help relieve your pain and discomfort and keep your tendon from becoming more damaged.
-Below are some of the ways that physical therapy can help treat tendonitis:
+Physical therapy is often the first and best way tendonitis is treated.
+Your Twin Oaks, MO physical therapist will work with you and your physician to develop a personalized physical therapy plan to help alleviate your symptoms and prevent further damage to the affected tendon.
+The following are some of the ways that physical therapy can help treat tendonitis:

 • Stretching and strengthening exercises are an important part of physical therapy for tendonitis.
-These exercises can help to improve range of motion and strength.
+These exercises work to improve range of motion and sort out any muscle imbalances.

-• Electrical stimulation is a type of physical therapy that uses electrical currents to stimulate the muscles and encourage healing.
+• Electrical stimulation is a physical therapy treatment that uses electrical currents to provide pain relief and encourage healing.

-• Heat and cold therapy are commonly used in physical therapy for tendonitis.
-Heat can help to increase blood flow, while cold can help to reduce inflammation and ease pain.
+• Heat and cold therapy are frequently used in physical therapy for tendonitis.
+Heat can help to send more blood to the affected tendon, while cold works to reduce inflammation and alleviate pain.

-• Dry needling is a technique that involves inserting tiny needles into specific trigger points in the muscles to reduce pain and improve flexibility.
+• Dry needling is refers to inserting thin needles into specific trigger points in and around the affected tendon.
 By making these micro tears, trigger point dry needling encourages the body to heal itself.

-• Activity modification as recommended by your physical therapist can reduce tension on the injured soft tissue.
-This may involve changing the way you move or getting new equipment, or taking breaks to rest the affected area.
+• Activity modificationas discussed between you and your physical therapist, can reduce stress on the injured soft tissue.
+This may involve changing the way you move or getting new equipment, or resting more during exercise.

-The objective of physical therapy in the treatment of tendonitis is to reduce pain, inflammation, and stiffness while increasing range of motion and encouraging healing of the injured soft tissue to restore optimal function and mobility and get you back to what you love doing most.
-Beyond some of the above techniques, we’ll also incorporate injury prevention into your treatments so you can stay in top shape once you get back there.
+Tendonitis treatment by way of physical therapy is intended to decrease pain, swelling, and stiffness while encouraging flexibility and healing of the injured tendon to restore optimal function and mobility and return you to the activities you love most.
+Beyond some of the above treatment modalities, we’ll also include injury prevention into your physical therapy program so you can stay in top shape once you get back there.
 Physical therapy can help reduce the risk of recurrence by addressing the root causes of tendonitis.
-Twin Oaks, MO physical therapists can locate areas of weakness and muscle imbalances that may be contributing to the condition, and design a customized treatment plan to address those issues.
+Twin Oaks, MO physical therapists can discover areas of that need improved strength and flexibility, and develop a customized treatment plan aimed at correcting those issues.

 How to Prepare For Your 1st Appointment With a Physical Therapist in Twin Oaks, MO

-If you are seeking out physical therapy for tendonitis treatment in Twin Oaks, MO, there are several things you can do to get the most out of your first appointment:
+If you are suffering from symptoms of tendonitis and have made the decision to get an injury screening from a physical therapist in Twin Oaks, MO, there are several things you can do to prepare for your appointment:

-• Collect information — Before your appointment, write down details about your symptoms, including when you first got them, how long you’ve had them, what activities aggravate them, and what, if anything, provides relief.
-This will help your physical therapist to get a better sense of your injury and needs.
+• Collect information — Before your appointment, write down information about your symptoms, including when they started, how long they’ve had them, what activities aggravate them, and what, if anything, provides relief.
+This will allow your physical therapist to get a better sense of your injury and needs.

-• Wear comfortable clothing — Your physical therapist may want to see you perform certain movements during your appointment, so it is important to wear comfortable clothing that allows to move around easily.
+• Wear loose clothing — You may be asked to perform certain movements during your appointment, so it is important to wear loose clothing.

 • Bring any relevant medical information — If you have seen a physician about your symptoms, bring the results with you to your appointment.

-• Prepare questions — Write down any questions you can think of about your condition, treatment options, what you can do to reduce the risk of future injury, or even questions about the physical therapist themselves.
-This will help you to get the most benefit from your appointment, help your physical therapist understand you better, and ensure that all of your concerns are addressed.
+• Prepare questions — Write down any questions you may have about your injury, prognosis, and possible treatment, or even questions about the physical therapist themselves.
+This will help you to get the most benefit from your appointment, begin a more personalized relationship with your physical therapist, and ensure that all of your concerns are addressed.

 • Be honest — Be honest with your physical therapist about your symptoms, lifestyle, and any previous injuries or medical conditions.
 This will help them to develop a treatment plan that is tailored to your specific needs and goals.

-By taking these steps to prepare for your physical therapy in Twin Oaks, MO, you can help to ensure that you receive the most effective treatment for your tendonitis and get back to the activities you love safely and effectively.
+By taking these steps to prepare for your physical therapy in Twin Oaks, MO, you can help to ensure that you receive the best treatment for your tendonitis and get back to the activities you love safely and effectively.

 Tips to Prevent Tendonitis in Twin Oaks, MO

-While not every tendonitis injury is preventable, there are many things youy can do to reduce your risk of developing the condition.
+While not every tendonitis injury is avoidable, there are several steps you can take to reduce your risk of developing the condition.
 Whether participating in a sport or just going about your daily life, here are some tips to help prevent tendonitis in Twin Oaks, MO:

 • Warm up and cool down